med-united/medication-ordering-frontend/README.md

 # medication-ordering-frontend

-In order to start the application, install the UI5 Command Line Interface:
+In order to start the application, install npm packages:

 ```
-npm install --global @ui5/cli
+npm install
 ```

 Serve the application with: